 How Does Your Body Process Sugar?

 Carbohydrates are broken down by the gut into the smaller sugar molecules “glucose”, “fructose” and “galactose”, so that they can be absorbed into our bloodstream.
 The pancreas then releases the hormone insulin into your bloodstream to get sugar into our cells to use as energy.
 If you eat more calories than your body is burning, the sugar will be stored in your liver, muscles and even as fat tissue.
 If you burn more calories than you eat, the pancreas releases another hormone, glucagon, which helps release the stored sugar and fat to the blood so that it can then be used by our cells for energy.
-So it is excess calories, and not sugar, that ultimately decides if you gain or lose fat!
+So it is excess calories, and not sugar by itself, that ultimately decides if you gain or lose weight!

 What Happens if You Over-Eat?